 George had come to McHenry County, IL on March 9, 1854 and after spending the summer there went to Delaware County, IA where he earned income making wagons in 1855.
-In May 1855 he pushed further into Nebraska with Jacob A. Hillock, settling in Dakota County, and the Dakota County Herald once dubbed him "the first real pioneer of the county."
-The story of George's harrowing overland voyage into Nebraska was told in detail many years later in an article in the Dakota County Herald (March 12, 1904):
+In May 1855 he pushed further into Nebraska with Jacob A. Hallack, also spelled "Hallock" and at times "Hillock."
+The two men settled in Dakota County, and the Dakota County Herald once dubbed George "the first real pioneer of the county."
+The story of George's and Hallack's harrowing overland voyage into Nebraska was told in detail many years later in an article in the Dakota County Herald (March 12, 1904):

 On May 3, 1855, George T. Woods and Jacob A. Hillock arrived in what is now Sergeant Bluffs, foot sore and weary after a tramp from Council Bluffs.
 They each carried a gun and a knap sack.
 They stopped with Dr. J.D.M.
 Crockwell, who afterwards with others founded Dakota City, who kept the hotel there.
 Leonard Bates and T. Elwood Clark also lived there, their houses being the only ones in the place.
 The next day he and Hallock looked themselves up claims, and soon after Hallock again footed it to the U.S. land office in Council Bluffs to make the proper filings.
 He was less foot sore than Woods, the latter stayed and helped other settlers hew logs to put into new houses.
 Hallock returned in due time, but they had already built some houses and they continued their preparations for settlement.
 Hallock and Woods purchased themselves a pair of oxen and borrowed another yoke and wagon of some of the other settlers, and on June 16, 1855, Woods started about four oclock in the afternoon for Council Bluffs with the two yoke of oxen and wagon to purchased supplies.
 It proved a long and very tedious trip, and a part of his experience on that occasion we will relate.